Last Updated on November 4th, 2021

 Even if a product can’t cure your breakouts forever in a single dose, many people are happy to find a product that consistently reduces their skin problems.
 So the question is, can Curology really help your skin?
 Let’s take a look at how Curology compares to one of the top skincare kits on the market right now, Exposed Skin Care.

 You might look at those results and think Curology actually ranks fairly well for a variety of skin needs, but it’s important to remember that each individualized product is different.
 Each product is designed to do a few of the things on the list above, but none of them can do them all.
-It just depends on which ingredients the team at Curology decides to include in your personalized product.
+Unfortunately, not every Curology user will get all of these results, because it just depends on which ingredients the team at Curology decides to include in your personalized product.

 Before using Curology, you need to know what ingredients might be used in your individualized product.
 Below is a breakdown of a few of the most popular Curology ingredients and how they work, whether it’s to prevent breakouts, fade scars, or even out skin tone.

-This is a popular ingredient in prescription skincare.
-Antibiotics are commonly prescribed to treat acne because they can kill acne-causing bacteria, which can help get rid of existing pimples and cysts and prevent new ones from forming.
-Sometimes Curology will prescribe oral antibiotics, but in many cases, they will prescribe topical clindamycin instead, since it is less likely to cause problems with antibiotic resistance1.
+This popular ingredient in prescription skincare is an antibiotic, are commonly prescribed to treat acne because it can kill acne-causing bacteria, which can help get rid of existing pimples and cysts and prevent new ones from forming.
+The big issue with antibiotics, whether they are taken orally or topically, is antibiotic resistance1.

 Antibiotic resistance is a big problem where bacteria become resistant to antibiotics and can no longer be killed by them.

-Because of this issue, dermatologists are supposed to avoid prescribing antibiotics whenever possible, and all antibiotic usage should be limited to a very specific time frame to help prevent antibiotic resistance.
+Because of this issue, dermatologists are supposed to avoid prescribing antibiotics whenever possible.
+All antibiotic usage should be limited to a very specific time frame to help prevent antibiotic resistance.

-If Curology follows these recommendations, clindamycin will not be a permanent ingredient in your personalized formula.
-Instead, it is used to reduce the size of the acne-causing bacteria colonies so that other ingredients can more effectively manage them.
+If your initial Curology products include clindamycin, that ingredient won’t (and shouldn’t) be a permanent ingredient in your personalized formula.
 However, some people notice that their breakouts come back when they stop using clindamycin.

-Azelaic acid is a great acne-fighting ingredient, especially if you have a mixture of pimples, whiteheads, and blackheads, like most of us do.
-Studies show that azelaic acid can kill acne-causing bacteria2, which helps treat and prevent pimples, but it also reduces the production of keratin, which can help prevent the formation of whiteheads and blackheads as well.
+Azelaic acid is great at fighting acne, especially if you have a mixture of pimples, whiteheads, and blackheads.
+Studies show that azelaic acid can kill acne-causing bacteria2, which helps treat and prevent pimples.
+It also reduces the production of keratin, which can help prevent the formation of whiteheads and blackheads as well.

 Keratin plays an important role in acne formation in a few ways.
 First, excess keratin can cause skin cells to clump together, making them more likely to clog pores.
 That’s why it’s so great that azelaic acid reduces keratin production.
 Keratin also plays a role in something called hyperkeratinization, a process where excess skin cells are produced at abnormally high rates, which then leads to whiteheads and blackheads because the skin cells have nowhere to go and end up getting clogged in the pore.